 The order for 50 MWs of fuel cells promotes a market transformation initiative that transcends the state of Connecticut and reaches the global economy.
 This initiative causes an investment in fuel cell manufacturing technology that allows for the development of higher quality products and economies of scale that will translate into more cost effective products for the market.
 In response to lower costs, the market demand for fuel cells will increase, and Connecticut fuel cell manufacturers will be prepared to respond to the increased demand.
-As Connecticut currently is home to several emerging fuel cell companies, the State is positioned to become the largest fuel cell manufacturing region in the world.
+As Connecticut currently is home to several emerging fuel cell companies, the State is well positioned to become the largest fuel cell manufacturing region in the world.

 D. Cost Effectiveness of Conservation and Load Management Program.